[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 vagrant@vagrant:~$ docker attach 949dd

-Let's say.
-Detach is when you return from the container to the host OS, so attach is the opposite.
+Let's say that.
+The detachment is when you return from the container to the host OS, so the opposite is attach.

-949dd is part of the container ID of the currently running docker container.
+949dd is part of the container ID of the docker container that is currently running.

 Now, let's use curl from ubuntu to send a request to port 8080.